Skip to main content

 summaryShort machine-friendly summary of the answer

-evidenceCanonical facts, source refs, assumptions, known unknowns, and retrieval reason codes
+evidenceCanonical facts, source refs, assumptions, known unknowns, retrieval reason codes, and optional wedge-specific marketIntelligence

 artifactsdataUrl, canonical dataset metadata, and stage-artifact kinds

-viewOptional UI/render hint such as table, leaderboard, heatmap, or timeseries
+viewOptional UI/render hint such as table, leaderboard, heatmap, or timeseries, plus optional metrics, columns, and rows

 freshnessasOf, source timestamps, and freshness note